mxagar/open3d_guide/README.md

 - Github issue: [isl-org/Open3D/issues/1673](https://github.com/isl-org/Open3D/issues/1673).

-:warning: OpenGL GPU support is not provided for AMD chips
+:warning: OpenGL GPU support is not provided for AMD chips (Open3D 0.18); instead of using `open3d.visualization.draw`, we should use `open3d.visualization.draw_geometries`, which is a basic rendering scheme.

 - Github issue: [isl-org/Open3D/issues/4852](https://github.com/isl-org/Open3D/issues/4852)

+:warning: Headless rendering is not possible for Windows (Open3D 0.18).

 ## 1. Introduction and File IO